Protocols are approved and issued for a three-year period by the Institutional Animal Care and Use Committee (IACUC).

 - Federal funding sources may not be used to bill animal per diem or special services until a three-year renewal is approved by the IACUC.
 A non-sponsored account string(s) will be required while on the AHP.

-- A service fee will be assessed to a designated non-sponsored account string during each billing cycle when animals are on the AHP.
+- A service fee will be assessed to a designated non-sponsored account string at the time animals are placed on the AHP.

 - No additional animals may be ordered in anticipation of IACUC approval of a new protocol.
 Orders scheduled for arrival after the protocol’s expiration date will be either canceled or moved to the AHP upon arrival.